 Recalling those good old days at school?
-Same here!
+Well same here!

-But honestly, they have become a thing of the past.
-Because education institutes globally have started embracing iPads, smart glasses, 3D images.
+However today, the scenario is a bit different.
+Because education institutes have globally started embracing iPads, smart glasses, 3D images.

-Pause for a while to appreciate how a fascinating thing called technology has changed teaching methods.
+If you pause for a while, you will actually appreciate how a fascinating thing called technology has changed teaching methods.

-Augmented reality in education is turning an ordinary class into an engaging experience.
+Specifically, the Augmented reality in education apps is turning an ordinary class into an engaging experience.
 “Tell me and I’ll forget, show me and I may remember, involve me and I’ll understand.”
 This proverb rightly summarizes the role of AR in education.

-In this article, we will explore in detail about how augmented reality in education is transforming this industry and why it is the need of the hour to incorporate AR to your teaching methods.
-We will also share everything that you need to begin with AR app development.
+This article is dedicated to explain how augmented reality in education is transforming the education industry.
+We will also share everything that you need to begin with the AR app development.

 Let’s dive in!